parryc/thevoid/templates/leflan/language_bavarian-german.md

 ### To Be (sei)

 The past tense is regular, with a stem of _woa_, one of two verbs that still has a declinable past tense.
+The past participle is _gwesn_.
 See below for more info.

 #### Present Tense